 - Futures: If you want to cut to the chase and pick out the team you feel will win the Stanley Cup at any time, you can place a futures wager.

 We’ll cover the last item on the list in full detail in a second.
 When you bet on the games, oddsmakers will post odds for both sides in the contest for you to choose from.

 The above is an example of moneyline odds.
 The Avalanche are favored, as represented by negative odds.
-The Blues are slight underdogs and have positive odds attached as a result.
+The Lightning are slight underdogs and have positive odds attached as a result.

 There’s also what’s known as a puck line in hockey, which works just like a point spread.
 The line is almost always set at 1.5 goals.
 You can choose the favorite minus the goals, which means they have to win by an amount greater than that.

 - Colorado Avalanche -1.5 (-110)

 Alternatively, a bet on the underdog plus the goals means you can have a winning ticket on that side if the final margin is closer than that, or if the underdog wins the game outright.

 Totals are also popular for hockey betting.
 Sportsbooks set the benchmark, which is often set at 5.5 goals for NHL games.
 Bettors then decide if they like the total number of goals scored to be over or under that amount.